 Your unfinished basement is a great place to store foods and canned vegetables, but if you aren't prepping food from your garden for the rest of the year, it can be dark and damp.
 You shouldn't have to abandon your basement because of a little water.

 Aqua Dry Basement Waterproofing can waterproof your basement so you can use it any way you want.
 We'll find out where all the water is in your basement and remove it safely.
-Reach out to our team when you think you have a water problem in Langhorne, PA or New Jersey.
+Reach out to our team when you think you have a water problem in Langhorne, PA & East Windsor, NJ

 We approach basement waterproofing work scientifically.
 We make sure all the adjustments made during our basement waterproofing services will benefit our clients' homes and prevent mold growth.
 Based on the state of your basement before we waterproof it, we'll recommend ways to prevent mold moving forward.

 Our basement waterproofing services take one to two days to complete, and we'll communicate with you throughout the entire process.
 Call (215) 432-7122 now to schedule a basement waterproofing appointment.

 The first question nearly every customer asks is Why is my basement leaking now when it never has before?
 The major problem with regards to builders, architects and engineers in terms of design is most abide by township and state codes that are not written to assure you a dry basement later on down the line.
 In most cases you can look and see that your interior and exterior basement walls do not have a rubber membrane that acts as a protector against water.
 And, more likely than not, your basement floor is not protected below the concrete slab to manage hydrostatic pressure.
 Without this protection, ground water will enter your basement at the footer joint due to pressure from the earth on your walls.
 This could explain the following: according to the Home Inspection Census > 98% of all basements will eventually leak due to builder neglect.